 When employees start developing trust among themselves as well as leadership, it is a positive sign of organizational development.
-Employees constantly watch the organization’s leadership for motivation and example, learn decision-making skills and how it helps strategic changes within the organization and if their behavior reflect what they say.
+Employees constantly watch the organization’s leadership for motivation and example, learn decision-making skills, and how it helps strategic changes within the organization and if their behavior reflects what they say.

 Innovation is one of the bests ways of encouraging employees.
 When an employee has an idea of doing things differently and in a better way, do not discourage them, on the contrary, motivate them to come up with more good ideas.

 8. Provide constructive feedback and not criticism

 Employees should be provided with constructive feedback whenever needed.
 They should be appreciated for what they are doing good which will help them raise their morale.
 Tell employees when they are wrong, but do more- tell them why it’s wrong and above all- how to do better.
 There is a difference between criticism and constructive feedback.
 Criticism only tells what’s wrong, constructive feedback tells you what is wrong, why is it wrong, and how to get it right!

 9. Efficiently delegate tasks

 An organization that functions efficiently knows the art of delegating tasks.
 One should understand not all work can be done by one single person, there are dedicated resources in an organization to carry out particular tasks.
 When the work has efficiently distributed no one, in particular, is burdened.